Leksell Gamma Knife Icon Radiosurgery

 Gamma Knife radiosurgery replaces a surgeon's scalpel with a single dose of radiation.
 This is not a knife in the normal sense of the word.
 The physician makes no incision in your head.
 Instead, very precisely focused beams of radiation are directed to the treatment area of the brain.
 This procedure is simple, painless, and straight-forward.

-Penn State Neurosurgery’s new Gamma Knife Icon is the latest advance in stereotactic radiosurgery (SRS).
+Penn State Neurosurgery’s new Icon is the latest advance in stereotactic radiosurgery (SRS).
 Icon’s features allow for unprecedented accuracy and unlimited clinical and workflow flexibility.
-Gamma Knife Icon offers both frame-based and frameless immobilization.
+The GK Icon offers both frame-based and frameless immobilization.
 The frame-based option can be used for accurate localization and treatment.
 Patients for whom fixed frame stabilization is not appropriate can be treated using Icon’s Online Adaptive DoseControl™, which integrates several features to ensure precise and accurate dosing in each treatment.

-Penn State Gamma Knife Radiosurgery: What it is and what to expect
+Penn State GK Radiosurgery: What it is and what to expect

 What are the benefits of Gamma Knife radiosurgery?

-What diseases can be treated with Gamma Knife?
+What diseases can be treated with this procedure?

 - Benign or malignant tumor